dcgerard/seganal/README.md

 <!-- badges: end -->

 This repo contains the analysis scripts needed to reproduce the simulations of Gerard et al. (2025).
+These analyses were evaluated using R version 4.5.0.
+The exact versions of all packages used are listed in the “renv.lock” file.

 1. Edit the `nc` argument in the `Makefile` to be the number of cores you wish to use for the analysis.